epiviz/epiviz.github.io.old/plugins.md

 **Overriding settings**

-In EpiViz, there are a few ways to override the default settings.
+In Epiviz, there are a few ways to override the default settings.

   * <p>The first one, demonstrated earlier, is to provide a `script` or `gist` GET argument.</p>
   * <p>The second one, is by creating an entire settings file to override the existing default settings.
 This works similar to the first method, only differing from it by the fact that it uses cookies to preserve the latest used settings.
 The GET arguments used for this are `settings` and `settingsGist`.
-To revert to the default EpiViz settings, one should open EpiViz with `settings=default`.</p>
+To revert to the default Epiviz settings, one should open Epiviz with `settings=default`.</p>

 In the tutorial examples for **Creating a new chart plugin** and **Creating a new data provider plugin** we provide more examples of plugging in various scripts and settings.